killerboduk1/Laravel-PhonebookAPI/README.md

 }
 ```

-- Copy the generated token and add the token to the HTTP HEADERS it should look like this
+- After running the command above Copy the generated token and add the token to the HTTP HEADERS it should look like this

 ![Alt text](https://i.ibb.co/tQJyg95/Screenshot-at-Dec-15-15-02-43.png "Optional Title")